 Why do weight loss therapists help you lose weight?

-Often times we know what is good for us to eat, but can’t manage to stick to a healthy meal plan.
+Often times we know what is good for us to eat but we sadly can’t manage to stick to a healthy meal plan.

 Maybe you’ve even lost weight before, but gained it back.
 The problem is not you.
-The problem is your mind and the way you go about losing weight.
+The problem is your mind and the way your body is hardwired to go about losing weight.

 Struggling with self-image, negative emotions, past traumas and environmental difficulties can all add to weight loss struggles.